sirisian/ecmascript-types/rational.md

 ## Operators

+`++` and `--` step a rational by one in its own type, as they step an integer, so an exact counter can be a rational.

 The language defines the operators directly, the way it does for `int32`, not through operator overloading.
 Every result is exact and returned in canonical form:

 - `+`, `-`, `*`, `/` are exact rational arithmetic.